Salt (management software)

 - folder2.statefile2

 In most cases, the environment will be called base.
-The target_matching_clause will be used to select your minions (VMs).
-It can be either the name of a VM or a regular expression.
+The target_matching_clause will be used to select your minions (Templates or qubes).
+It can be either the name of a qube or a regular expression.
 If you are using a regular expressions, you need to give Salt a hint you are doing so:

 environment: